evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 You can choose between two sound systems on the BMW iX1 xDrive30.

-- With the Harman Kardon Surround Sound system, you get 16 speakers with a max system output of 464 watts.
+- **Harman Kardon Surround Sound system**: This system features 16 speakers and delivers a maximum output of 464 watts.
-- With the Harman Kardon Surround Sound system, you get 16 speakers with a max system output of 464 watts.
+- **Harman Kardon Surround Sound system**: This system features 16 speakers and delivers a maximum output of 464 watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights